eProsima/Integration-Service-docs/docs/installation_manual/installation.rst

 .. warning::

-    If the *ROS 1* and *ROS 2 System Handles* coexist in your *Integration Service* workspace, please notice that the building process must be splitted into two steps, due to incompatibility between *ROS* distros:
+    If the *ROS 1* and *ROS 2 System Handles* coexist in your *Integration Service* workspace, please notice that the building process must be split into two steps, due to incompatibility between *ROS* distros:

     .. code-block:: bash